stdlib-js/stdlib/FAQ.md

 This project has every intent on maintaining backward compatibility with older Node.js engines, including those which have reached their end-of-life (EOL) and including those which are pre-ES2015 beginning with Node.js __v0.10.x__.
 Accordingly, interface changes and new features should __never__ break this compatibility.
 The reasons for maintaining compatibility are as follows:

 1. With regard to the Node.js [long-term release schedule][node-lts], simply because a Node.js version has reached its end-of-life (EOL), this does not mean that a) the Node.js version is no longer used or b) library authors ought to stop supporting that version.
 As long as libraries use the simplest, lowest level abstraction, the question as to whether a library should support a legacy Node.js version should never arise.
-The only time where dropping legacy support may be justified is when supporting native add-ons, as maintenance costs can be significantly higher.
+The only time where dropping legacy support may be justified is when supporting native [add-ons][node-addons], as maintenance costs can be significantly higher.
 1. Functionality should not only enable the future, but also allow probing the past.
 In an ideal world, everyone would use the latest and greatest engine; however, in the real world, not everyone can.
 Legacy systems abound for very valid and practical reasons; that they will continue to exist is not going to change.
 To achieve the greatest possible reach, functionality should account for these environments.
 The best approach for doing so is to use the simplest possible primitives which are most likely to be supported across the widest range of environments.
 1. Consumers should have control over their migration schedules.
 In general, library developers are far too quick to drop support for legacy environments, citing maintenance costs, often as a thinly veiled desire to force consumers to upgrade.
 This parental and cavalier attitude fails to acknowledge the practical realities that many consumers face when building real-world applications.
 Once real-world applications are deployed in production environments, they assume lives of their own, becoming critical zero downtime components without concern for a library author's desire for evolution.
 All too frequently, a developer's desire for modernity (and trendiness) creates needless downstream effects, especially in those instances where the cost of maintenance is effectively zero.